Welcome to the WSCSS Spring Conference and Retreat! Please look below for the latest version of the program and

 There are many great wineries, coffee shops, and points of interest to visit when staying with us in Skamania.
 Check out the map to see what is available in town, or plan an afternoon to points beyond!

-This per-person price includes attendance to the conference, 16 clock hours (now STEM approved) for Washington teachers or 16 PDU's for Oregon teachers and five meals (dinner on Friday through breakfast on Sunday).
+This per-person price includes attendance to the conference, five meals (dinner on Friday through breakfast on Sunday), and 16 clock hours (now STEM approved) for Washington teachers or 16 PDU's for Oregon teachers.
 Spouse registration includes meals only.